 In Caveman, Atouk lusts after the sexy but shallow Lana.
 When she becomes interested in him, he rejects her for his friend Tala.

-Inverted in Forgetting Sarah Marshall, where the protagonist chases after the wholesome, apple-pie blonde all-American girl and ends up with the wild, exotic boob-flashing brunette from Hawaii.
+Forgetting Sarah Marshall inverts the standard "protagonist chases after the Veronica, but ends up with the Betty" formula.
+Instead the protagonist chases after the wholesome, apple-pie blonde all-American girl and ends up with the wild, exotic boob-flashing brunette from Hawaii.

 Subverted in Not Another Teen Movie, where Janey, having to choose between Jake (The Jock who dates her only because of a bet with his Jerk Jock buddy) and Ricky (the annoying, whiny loser of a "friend"), chooses the former, causing him to have a change of heart, while the latter remains an annoying whiny loser.

 The Phantom has Diana, Kit's ex-girlfriend, and Sala, the female leader of a gang of Air Pirates.